“…as Tiny Tim observed, God bless us every one!“

 My wish to see the “Christmas Star” came true, and I also got a white Christmas (in the nick of time).
 There was also a wish about an election that came true.

-So the year is ending nicely I think; worthy of some celebration.
+The year is ending nicely, I think, worthy of some celebration.

 The Solstice has passed, but Christmas Day is tomorrow, and New Year’s Eve lies just ahead.
 Another year behind, and 2020 awaits.
 May it be a good one for you and yours!